nobodyoffc/FEIP/FEIP1V7_FreeProtocol(en-US).md

 3. One can send a transaction to publish a protocol by writing data in the format given by [Publish](#publish) .

-4. The title of protocol published on chain taks following format:
+4. The title of protocol published on chain is in following format:

 `type + serial number + 'V' + version number +'_' + protocol name + '(' + language + ')'`